 If you’ve ever struggled with symptoms of low thyroid function, you’ll be pleased to know that seaweed can help you out.
 It’s incredibly high in iodine (depending on the type of seaweed, of course), with some types containing up to 93% of the RDI value.
 Additionally it is more absorbable by the body as a natural source of iodine.

-Seaweed also contains the amino acid tyrosine, which is crucial to thyroid hormone production.
+Algae like seaweed also contains the amino acid tyrosine, which is crucial to thyroid hormone production.
 It packs a double punch for beating thyroid issues to help you fast-track feeling better again.

 Good Source of Vitamins and Minerals